Señoras, Stop Pressuring Your Kids to Take You Out of 'La Pobreza'

 ”

 But as we know, it takes more than speaking English and being your family’s proudest achievement to secure a job.
 After I graduated, I dedicated my summer to working four internships simultaneously—hoping it would make me stand out among my peers who were also desperately searching for a full-time gig amid the collapsing job market.
 But as I applied for jobs, every day was met with a new panic as I received one rejection letter after another.
 When crying to my mom, her well-meaning remarks that my alma mater would undoubtedly secure me a job only made me believe that I was to blame for the setbacks.
 Eventually, one of my many internships evolved into a full-time role.
 While the job offer wasn’t exactly in the industry I was hoping to situate myself in, rejecting it wasn’t an option.
-I couldn’t afford to be unemployed any longer—my family depended on me.
+The alternative would have been to remain unemployed—and that terrified me even more.

 Advertisement